 Should You Live Together Pending a Divorce?

 One of the questions that come up quite often when a couple is going through a divorce is whether they should continue living together pending the divorce.
 What should you do?
 When should you move out?
 Should you stay in the house?
 Should you ask the other party to move out?
 Should you talk to the court?
+Should you actually live together during divorce?
 The answer to these types of questions will vary.

 Should You Stay in the Home?